Rokasl/CS408_project/report/source/15_chapter_8.md

 * Implement missing features, such as string concatenation;
 * Improve testing framework to show more statistics and use timestamps;
-* Expand support for web features, such as HTTP request handling support;
+* Expand support for web features, such as HTTP request handling support or handling DOM updates;
 * To improve abstract machine's performance by storing stack frames in chunks.
 This would speed up searching and restoring;
 * Enforce JavaScript type definitions with Haskell structures, to decrease the risk of bugs;